Har-Kuun/OneClickCDN/README.md

 |07/21/2020|v0.0.3|Add CentOS 7/8 support; add a script to uninstall Traffic Server|
 |07/25/2020|v0.0.4|Add function to remove a website; fix bugs; add colored display|
 |07/28/2020|v0.0.5|Add function to purge cache by URLs; fix bugs and typos|

+## Special note
+* TLS 1.3 will NOT work on CentOS 7 because of old OpenSSL version.
+You can of course compile OpenSSL v1.1.1 manually, but that will potentially break a lot of other things, and is not recommended.
+If TLS 1.3 is required, please consider using CentOS 8, Ubuntu 20, or Debian 10.